Fight Traffic Ticket in VirginiaPage OverviewSUMMARY: How to Fight a Virginia Traffic Ticket

 To fight your VA traffic ticket, you must plead "not guilty" in court.
 Your traffic ticket summons should have a hearing date listed.
 If there is no hearing date scheduled, contact the relevant traffic court.
 Check your Virginia traffic ticket for further instructions.

-If you recently got a traffic ticket in Virginia, you have two ways to plead by the court date listed on your citation: guilty or not guilty.
-Failing to either pay or contest the ticket could result in a suspended driver’s license.
-If you’ve misplaced it altogether, visit our page on lost UT traffic tickets.
+If you recently received a traffic ticket in Virginia, you will need to submit one of the following pleas by the date listed on your traffic citation: guilty or not guilty.
+Failing to either pay or contest your ticket could result in a suspended driver's license.
+If you've misplaced your VA ticket altogether, visit our page on lost Virginia traffic tickets.

 - Pay the fine online, by mail or in court